MohammadBilalArif/truefactor/README.md

 This is why U2F is by no means a solution to The Problem, albeit <a href="https://www.assembla.com/spaces/cryptostick/wiki">Crypto Sticks for PGP conversations</a> are generally useful when 1 press is access to 1 email, not access to everything in your account.

+It must be end-2-end and not rely on any central authority. <a href="http://www.oauthsecurity.com/">This is why OAuth is a horrible idea for authentication</a>.

+Did you know that, all 2FA services such as Authy or Duo are not end-2-end, and that's why you still need to have 1st factor?

+Did you know that Gmail and other email providers can reset passwords and log into literally 99% of your accounts?

+In Truefactor, there's no central authority, no one can log in your account, even backup servers are optional and you can run your own.

 ## User experience

 Imagine this: I lost all my devices so I buy a new laptop and a smartphone.
 When I open my laptop it is empty.
 How do I get my passwords, private keys, Bitcoin wallets and everything else back?